 3. Offer Free Shipping When Margins Are Healthy

 Offer free shipping when it becomes profitable to do so.
-Set conditions like a minimum order value of $50 or whatever works out for your business—just make sure that you’ll still make money shipping out just about any item in your inventory.
+Set conditions like a minimum order value of $50 or whatever works out for your business—just make sure you’ll still make money shipping out nearly any combination of items in your inventory.

 4. Load Up on High-Margin Items

-This isn’t possible for every ecommerce business.
+This one isn’t possible for every ecommerce business.
+You have to watch out for competitors willing to sell the same thing for slimmer profits.
 But if you stick almost entirely to high-margin items, you’ll make plenty of money even while offering free shipping.

 5. Use Amazon’s Add-on Strategy